Raising Baby Chicks – Everything You Need To Know

-Whenever your new baby chicks arrive, make sure they have immediate access to water, as they will probably be very thirsty.
-When they just arrive, dip their beak in the water to learn them how to drink.
+When your new baby chicks arrive, ensure they have immediate access to water, as they will probably be very thirsty.
+When they arrive, dip their beak in the water to learn them how to drink.

 Right before hatching, chicks absorb the egg yolk sac in their body through their belly buttons.
 Sometimes they hatch with the yolk sac not fully absorbed, don't snip it, they will still absorb it.
 This yolk contains essential nutrients and antibodies for the first two days.
 That's how they can survive shipping.
 But they might be very dehydrated when they arrive, so make sure they drink.